CMPSC-580-Allegheny-College-Spring-2024/own-project-gyamfi01/project_proposal.md

 ## Major: TODO (choose: CS, DS, INFM, SE)

-## Project Title: Enter The Name Of Your Project
+## Project Title: WE DONE WITH THE NINETY'S

 TODO: Create an interesting title for your proposed project that bring a freshness and excitement to the area of this project.
 Consider using a name that carries some information about what the project and provides some hint at what the project does without being too wordy.